• Best of Web

 Hope is a self-fulfilling prophecy.
 It makes you work harder for your goals.
 Give up and you cede the field to the opposition without a fight.
 The opposite of hope is hopelessness, and I know of no context in which hopelessness improves matters.
 “The oil of hope makes life’s machinery run smoothly,” wrote James Lendall Basford in Sparks from the Philosopher’s Stone.

 Hope is healthy.
 People who have hope are better off mentally, spiritually and physically because of it.
 Despair and pessimism drag us down in every way, making it even harder to prevail.
 “Hope is our friend,” opined Charles F. Raymond in Just Be Glad, “when every other friend has fled.”
-If you’re interested in the physical benefits of hope, see Dr. Andrea Bonior’s article in Psychology Today, titled The Health Benefits of Hope.
+If you’re interested in the physical advantages of hope, see Dr. Andrea Bonior’s article in Psychology Today, titled The Health Benefits of Hope.

 Hope makes you think.
 Reflect for a moment on the endless inventions that benefited humans.
 If their inventors hadn’t had hope, they would have stopped the very thought process that produced results.
 Nobody thinks much about possibilities if they focus on what they pre-determine is impossible.